Lake View, Iowa: Parks and recreation

 The Sauk Rail Trail is a 33-mile trail running between the Black Hawk Lake in Lake View and Swan Lake in Carroll.
 It runs through several parks and the communities of Carnarvon, Breda and Maple River Junction.
 The multi-purpose recreational trail provides an outdoor recreational experience for the public, preserves a varied habitat for wildlife and preserving native vegetation.

 Education

 The city is served by the East Sac County Community School District.
 It was a part of the Lake View-Auburn Community School District until July 1, 1996, when it merged into the Wall Lake View Auburn School District.
 That in turn merged into East Sac County on July 1, 2011.

-Lake View has one school, the high school for the district.
-The elementary school is located in Sac City, and the middle school is also in Sac City.
+Lake View has one school, the Jr/Sr High School for the district, serving grades 7-12.
+The elementary school is located in Sac City.
 It was formerly the combined high school and middle school for the Wall Lake View Auburn School District.
 The school's mascot is a Viking-inspired "Raider".
-The superintendent is Jeff Kruse.
-The principal of the high school is Kevin Litterer.
+As of the 2024-25 academic year, the superintendent is Nathan Hemiller and the principal of the high school is Tony Tedesco.